Fenix4088/Square-Meter-Project/README.md

 Almost all markup is loaded using JavaScript.

 ## :warning:Important:warning:
-The project is executed in English, some of the inscriptions you can find in Russian, this is due to the fact that the API of the Russian server was used.
+The project is executed in English, some of the inscriptions appear in Russian.
+This is due to the fact that the API of the Russian server was used.
 The project is compatible with all types of browsers.
 No RWD support.
-There is no way to post work on GitHubPages due to the fact that the project's API works over the HTTP protocol.:cold_sweat:
+There is no way to post work on GitHubPages as the project's API works over the HTTP protocol.:cold_sweat:

 ## Links